STRIKE A CHORD

 What is it?

 Strike a Chord is Australia’s national chamber music competition for high school students and is facilitated by Musica Viva Australia.
-Chamber music ensembles of between three and eight players in any vocal or instrumental combination performing music that is ‘classical’ in style may enter.
-Twelve aspiring groups will be selected by the Jury and invited to perform at the Grand Final on Saturday 27 August 2022, competing for cash and professional development prizes.
+Chamber music ensembles of between three and eight players in any vocal or instrumental combination performing music that is from the Western Art Music repertoire.
+Twelve aspiring groups will be selected by the Jury and invited to perform at the Grand Final each year, competing for cash and professional development prizes.

 Key dates